This is a fairly intense topic and I’ll provide extensive prep material on the blog. With that said, a few pieces of information on the topic:

 Once you’ve gotten an initial list of universities, it’s time to start researching further.
 You can explore the statistics on the Collegeboard site or you can visit the university’s website to get an idea of its core values, academic structure, and student life.

-Without the optional essay: $46, SAT with Essay: $60, ACT with Essay: $62.50.
-Fee waivers are available for test-takers from low-income families, so please see your school’s guidance counselor to obtain them.
+Fee waivers are available for those who qualify, so please see your school’s guidance counselor to obtain them.

 At the time of registration, both the SAT and ACT allow students to select four universities to send free score reports to.